 - What is the total number of campgrounds available within the contract?

-- What is the advance reservation window?
+- How long is the advance reservation window?

 - What is the maximum length of stay at each preserve and requirements for time out of the TT system?